wencharmwang/RSS3-Wiki/src/sdk/JavaScript.md

 **files.sync()**

-Please note that changes will only be synced to the node after `files.sync()` is successfully executed
+Please note that changes will only be synced to the node after `files.sync()` has been successfully executed

 <code-group>
 <code-block title="types" active>